Finding and using UNSPSC codes

 Once you open a tender notice, its details are displayed with the Description tab open by default.
 You can choose to review the information under the different tabs or set up a notification to follow this notice.

-For steps on how to follow this notice, refer to the resource article Following a search or tender notice for more information.
+For steps on how to follow this notice, refer to the resource guide Following a search or tender notice for more information.

 Step 5